Stremio/stremio-addon-sdk/docs/advanced.md

 }
 ```

-This is normally all you'd need to make a standard catalog, but it won't support filtering, it won't be searchable and won't be geo-restricted.
+This is normally all you'd need to make a standard catalog, but it won't support filtering, paginating and it won't be searchable.

 ### Searching in Catalogs